Jessica-Thomas/treats-by-jay/README.md

 JavaScript (in a separate file):
 -Image carousel on index page
-- form validation on contact page
+-Form validation with alerts on contact page

 -Media queries
 -Responsive to different screen sizes